brendanmatkin/BlindSpot/README.md

 Requirements
 ------------

-The arduino code is written for the Adafruit 16-channel 12-bit PWM I2C Servo Driver (http://www.adafruit.com/products/815) and uses their library which can be found at adafruit/Adafruit-PWM-Servo-Driver-Library.
+The arduino code is written for the Adafruit 16-channel 12-bit PWM I2C Servo Driver (http://www.adafruit.com/products/815) and uses their library which can be found [here](http://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library. )